 Some of you may have heard of a place known as the Tiger Temple, the infamous ‘wildlife sanctuary’ in Thailand’s Kanchanaburi province.
-The Tiger Temple on the surface seems like a perfect place to come face to face with one of the most majestic animals on the planet, maybe even give one a cuddle – I mean, what seems off about it? located at an ancient Thai temple, a refuge for animals who are cared for by Buddhist monks (who you would think are the most caring and kind individuals in the world).
+The Tiger Temple on the surface seems like a perfect place to come face to face with one of the most majestic animals on the planet, maybe even give one a cuddle – I mean, what seems off about it?
+The Tiger Temple is located at an ancient Thai temple, a refuge for animals who are cared for by Buddhist monks, who you would think are the most caring and kind individuals in the world.
 Well as it turns out, the monks at the Tiger Temple were purchasing tigers from Laos without a license to hold wild animals (illegal by Thai law).
 Before I go on I’d just like to point out that all of the photographs in this article are my own and were taken at the Tiger Kingdom in Chiang Mai, I have never been to nor would I ever go to the unethical Tiger Temple in Kanchanaburi.

-Aside from the legalities, it was all a bit more saddening when people started to see that the tigers had been chained to the floor, reports of the tigers being drugged, etc; despite all of this the monks at Tiger Temple remained untouched by the authorities, likely due to the borderline legal immunity monks seem to have in Thailand (see what’s currently going on with the attempted capture of a very influential multimillion dollar embezzling abbot at the moment), also possibly due to the power and influence held by the Tiger Temple’s abbot, Phra Wisutthisarathen.
+Aside from the legalities, it was all a bit more saddening when people started to see that the tigers had been chained to the floor, and reports surfaced of the tigers being drugged; despite all of this the monks at Tiger Temple remained untouched by the authorities, likely due to the borderline legal immunity monks seem to have in Thailand (see what’s currently going on with the attempted capture of a very influential multimillion dollar embezzling abbot at the moment), also possibly due to the power and influence held by the Tiger Temple’s abbot, Phra Wisutthisarathen.

-Hate me for it or not, but I decided to go to Tiger Kingdom in Chiang Mai, I believe they also have another two locations in Thailand.
+Hate me for it or not, but I decided to go to Tiger Kingdom located in Chiang Mai, I believe they also have another two locations in Thailand.
 For those of you who don’t know, the Tiger Kingdom claim to be part of the conservation effort and that all of their locations are sanctuaries for tigers.
 I think visiting a place like this requires you to do some research, you may agree with visiting a place like this or you may not, we will all have reasons for our decisions.
 So let’s go through the for and against arguments:

 - Tigers are wild animals and as such should remain in the wild without any human contact, training or reliance.